avigna/heavy-BinaryNeutronStars/README.md

 If you use the MESA profile or history files please also cite:

-2. Aguilera-Dena, D.R., et al., in prep.
+2. Aguilera-Dena, D. R., et al. (2021).
+Stripped-Envelope Stars in Different Metallicity Environments I. Evolutionary Phases, Classification and Populations. [arXiv:2112.06948](https://arxiv.org/abs/2112.06948)

 ## Author Contributions
 All scripts here were written and curated by Alejandro Vigna-Gómez.